Thrillworks/tw-standards/src/chapters/asynchronicity.md

 	4. ### An Asynchronous Interface Should Always Act Acsynchronously.
 		If your function returns a promise from any code path, it should return a promise from every code path.
 	5. ### Test in Slow Motion.
-		Artificial delays (e.g. in server response) can help reveal async problems.Such delays can be easily simulated either on the server side or on the client.
+		Artificial delays (e.g. in server response) can help reveal async problems.
+Such delays can be easily simulated either on the server side or on the client.
 For a client-side solution, wrap your HTTP calls in a function that inserts a delay either before or after the call, like so:

 		```js
 		return $timeout(